Contrasting FlexShopper (FPAY) and Its Competitors

 |2.45

-FlexShopper presently has a consensus price target of $4.17, suggesting a potential upside of 67.34%.
+FlexShopper currently has a consensus target price of $4.17, suggesting a potential upside of 67.34%.
 As a group, “Equipment rental & leasing, not elsewhere classified” companies have a potential upside of 7.30%.
-Given FlexShopper’s stronger consensus rating and higher probable upside, analysts plainly believe FlexShopper is more favorable than its competitors.
+Given FlexShopper’s stronger consensus rating and higher probable upside, research analysts clearly believe FlexShopper is more favorable than its peers.

 17.4% of FlexShopper shares are owned by institutional investors.
 Comparatively, 56.1% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are owned by institutional investors.
-37.4% of FlexShopper shares are owned by insiders.
-Comparatively, 13.3% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.
+37.4% of FlexShopper shares are owned by company insiders.
+Comparatively, 13.3% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

 Summary